 Now belief is very common.
-Most of what any of us knows depends to a greater or less extent on belief.
+Most of what any of us know depends to a greater or less extent on belief.
 There are some things that we have found out for ourselves, by our own observations, our own insights, our own reflection and judgement.
-But usually what we find out for ourselves is enmeshed in a context of other items that we came to know, not on our own, but by believing others.
+But usually what we find out for ourselves is emmeshed in a context of other items that we came to know, not on our own, but by believing others.
 We know the shape of the United States and the relative positions of its major cities because we have seen, examined, perhaps copied maps.
 But are the maps accurate?
 We do not know that.

+for in all probability

 We believe it.
-Perhaps no one knows it, for in all probability the map of so large an area is a compilation put together from the work of very many survey parties.
+Ferhaps no one knows it, the map of so large an area bost probably is a compilation put together from the work of very many survey parties.
 Each part of the map would be known to be accurate but by a different party, so that the accuracy of the whole as a whole would be a matter only of belief.